VaneVillanuevaCollao/VaneVillanuevaCollao.github.io/research.md

 <br>

 * **The Functions of Cryptointermediaries (2026)**, <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5143035=" target="_blank">SSRN</a>

 <!---	<details>
   <summary><span class='icon-right'></span> Abstract</summary><p>-->
-In this work, I aim to introduce blockchain technological foundations, the role of code, economic incentives, and the structure and features needed to understand the emergent intermediary functions in Decentralized Finance (DeFi).
+In this work, I aim to introduce the technological foundations of blockchain, the role of code, economic incentives, and the structure and features needed to understand the emergent intermediary functions in Decentralized Finance (DeFi).
 This paper debunks the myths of complete decentralization of processes and disintermediation claims, uncovering the persistence of intermediaries in DeFi.
-By defining cryptointermediaries, it becomes possible to analyze and compare their function in DeFi with the one performed by intermediaries in traditional finance.
+By defining cryptointermediaries, it becomes possible to analyze and compare their functions in DeFi with those of intermediaries in traditional finance.
 Through interviews with blockchain companies and case studies, this work explores the structure of the cryptoenterprise, the actors that interact with cryptointermediaries, and the absence of internal governance mechanisms.
-This absence calls for a need for new types of financial gatekeepers who would be known as cryptogatekeepers.
+This absence calls for new types of financial gatekeepers, known as cryptogatekeepers.
 <!--- </p></details>-->

 <br>
 <br>

-* **Decentralized (?), But Far From Disorganized: A Comparative Analysis of Legal Wrappers and the Evolving Structire of DAOs (2025)**, <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5143035=" target="_blank">SSRN</a>
+* **Decentralized (?), But Far From Disorganized: A Comparative Analysis of Legal Wrappers and the Evolving Structure of DAOs (2025)**, <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5143035=" target="_blank">SSRN</a>
+*
 <!---	<details>
   <summary><span class='icon-right'></span> Abstract</summary><p>-->
 Decentralized Autonomous Organizations (DAOs) increasingly rely on legal wrappers—such as LLCs, trusts, foundations, and public benefit corporations—to manage assets, limit liability, and interact with the legal system.
 This Article argues that these structures are not merely compliance tools but governance choices that shape the allocation of control, accountability, and decision-making.
 Through a comparative analysis of DAO legal wrappers across multiple jurisdictions, it demonstrates how organizational law is reshaping decentralized governance, giving rise to hybrid institutions governed by both blockchain protocols and traditional legal frameworks.